(a) An insurer may acquire investments in investment pools that:

-(2) Borrow or incur any indebtedness for borrowed money, except for securities lending and reverse repurchase transactions that meet the requirements of section sixteen of this article except the quantitative limitations of subdivision (4), section sixteen of this article; or
+(2) Borrow or incur any indebtedness for borrowed money, except for securities lending and reverse repurchase transactions that meet the requirements of section twenty-nine of this article except the quantitative limitations of subsection (b), section twenty-nine of this article; or

 (3) Permit the aggregate value of securities then loaned or sold to, purchased from or invested in any one business entity under this section to exceed ten percent of the total assets of the investment pool.

-(c) The limitations of subsection (a), section ten of this article do not apply to an insurer's investment in an investment pool, however, an insurer may not acquire an investment in an investment pool under this section if, as a result of and after giving effect to the investment, the aggregate amount of investments then held by the insurer under this section:
+(c) The limitations of subsection (a), section twenty-three of this article do not apply to an insurer's investment in an investment pool, however an insurer may not acquire an investment in an investment pool under this section if, as a result of and after giving effect to the investment, the aggregate amount of investments then held by the insurer under this section:

 (1) In any one investment pool would exceed ten percent of its admitted assets;

 (2) In all investment pools investing in investments permitted under subdivision (2), subsection (a) of this section would exceed twenty-five percent of its admitted assets; or